Practical matters before leaving

 You will only be registered as having left Denmark once the municipality to which you are moving has informed the municipality which you are leaving.

-Parcels, magazine and advertisements will not be sent on in connection with a change of address to another country.
+Parcels, magazines and newspapers will not be forwarded in connection with a change of address to another country.
 A permanent change of address is valid for six months and may be prolonged for another six months.
-A temporary change of address is valid for six months and cannot be prolonged.

 Leaving Denmark entails a number of changes to your rights.
 When you have been registered in the Civil Registration System (CPR) as relocated to another country, you simultaneously lose your social security in Denmark.